antistatique/drupal-bamboo-twig/DEVELOPPING.md

 ## 🔧 Prerequisites

-First of all, you need to have the following tools installed globally on your environment:
+First of all, you will need to have the following tools installed globally on your environment:

   * drush